wolfendale/hackathon/README.md

 Testing – 2 hours
 Documentation and Blog Creation – 1 hour

+5 words to describe our product

+-	Opinion-service
+-	Dynamic
+-	Analytics
+-	Categorisation
+-	Consensus

+<strong>Business purpose</strong>

+Customer service/people’s opinions about a given topic is an integral role in every business and in some cases such as Amazon is their main business plan.
+A huge amount of data is gathered, it would immense amount of time to manually sense of this.
+This data needs to be viewed and actioned upon in real time.
+Our solution is operating upon a large repository of comments/reviews then getting snapshot of feelings of the customer and categorise and filter upon topic.
+The JSON that is generated from the API can allow us to create a graphs and charts to depict the data.

+We have generated our own scripts to mine the data as well as calling additional API’s to mine twitter.
+These data sources are only the beginning.
+We have the initial text and can operate, generate a sentiment analysis and can be categorised to be distributed to individual teams based on topic.
+This provides routing for the correct person/team to deal with the customer’s feedback.

+Another aim would be to add on API’s such as the speech recognition converts mp3 files into text.
+Written reviews form some of the customer feedback, we thought that recordings generated from the phone calls with the customer which can generate a before and after picture to give a quantifiable element to customer satisfaction.
+Business intelligence is vital is today’s competitive world.
+Before launching a product it could become useful to have instant feedback from multiple sources.
+Sources which could include; twitter, Facebook and other social media.

+With our application we can find out what people care about!

 Progression
 Tools
 Gradle for build, Git repository, Spring MVC server component with Angularjs and bootstrap for the UI components